Towards a unified user modeling language for engineering human centered AI systems: Future work

-Finally, we will explore how to support dynamic scenarios where applications need to adapt to anonymous users for which there is no profile information available.
-For such users we may want to try to learn a basic profile during our interaction with them to, slowly but steadily, adapt the interface to their profile.
-Existing methods (e.g. emotion recognition using \cite{yigitbas} computer vision) and emerging ones (e.g. inferring the user's behaviors and attitudes based on a conversation with an LLM-agent \cite{park2024generativeagentsimulations1000}) will be explored for this.
+Beyond static information to be provided by the end-user, we will explore how to support dynamic scenarios where applications need to adapt to users for which there is no profile information available.
+For such users the idea would be to discover a basic profile through the interactions with the systems to, slowly but steadily, adapt the interface to their profile.
+Existing methods (e.g. emotion recognition using \cite{yigitbas} computer vision) and emerging ones (e.g. inferring the user's behaviors and attitudes based on a conversation with an LLM-agent \cite{park2024generativeagentsimulations1000}) need to be explored to allow the application to create an accurate model of the user via explicit and implicit methods.